Last Updated on December 15, 2022

 Social deduction board games are some of my favorites.
-The lying, intrigue, and analytical thought that goes around the table is hard to beat.
+The lying, intrigue, and analytical thought that goes around the table are hard to beat.
 They’re great party games and even better for players who “aren’t into board games”.

 Usually, the majority of the game is talking and interacting with your fellow players, so it’s easy to get any “non-gamers” into the fray.

 The only problem is that there are a ton of social deduction games to choose from.
 So to alleviate that pain, we’ve come up with a list of the best social deduction board games you can find.

 Strap in, ladies and gents, it’s going to get heated.